 Cheese is made out of all types of milk: cow milk, goat milk, sheep milk.
-Please see how to process milk.
+Please see how to

 Also cheese can be made out of pasteurized milk or raw milk, depending on each individual country´s regulations as some countries forbid the commercialisation of non pasteurized cheese.

 To produce cheese, milk is mixed with rennet or acid to form curds using a curd making machine.

 Curds follow different types of processes depending on the type of cheese to be made, but generally they need to be drained, pressed, formed and stored, using different types of equipment such as cheese formers, cheese drainers and cheese block forming machines.

 Other specific equipment is required to make cheddar cheese, powder cheese, liquid cheese, semi fresh cheese, semi-hard cheese, etc.